 God, the very nature of love, would know when their hearts were sincere, forgive them, and set them on their path again.
 This happened time after time and, finally, there came a day when God had had enough.

 He was silent for 400 years.

 When God deemed the time was right, Phase 2 of His plan was put into action.
-This phase of creation was not an afterthought—t was planned ifrom the beginning; Jesus was at the ready.
-Even knowing what was to come, His great love for us superseded all because we are His passion.
+This phase of creation was not an afterthought—it was planned from the beginning; Jesus was at the ready.
+Even knowing what was to come, His great love for us superseded all he would endure because we are His passion.

 He chose to come and live life as a man.
 He experienced every emotion, felt hunger and pain, and faced temptation—probably all to the nth degree!
 The evil one was chomping at the bit from the moment Jesus got here to fell our Savior in any way possible!
 As Jesus grew so did the possibilities!
 If he could get Him to mess up outright...
-Can't you just see him—shoulders hunched and hands clinched together in evil anticipation... *shudder* But, guess what!
-Jesus refused to kiss that frog.
+Can you picture him—shoulders hunched and hands clinched together in evil anticipation... *shudder* But, guess what!
+Jesus never caved—not even close.
 He felt everything we feel.
 Lust, hunger, anger, pain... and still was able to lead a life free of sin.
 He never displeased His Father.
 Not once.
-Because of that fact, He became our sacrifice.
+Because of that fact, He was worthy to become our sacrifice.
 "Every priest stands day after day ministering and offering the same sacrifices time after time, which can never take away sins.
 But this man, after offering one sacrifice for sins forever, sat down at the right hand of God.
 He is now waiting until His enemies are made His footstool.
 For by one offering He has perfected forever those who are sanctified." ~Hebrews 10:11-14